-- There are no gender restrictions in events containing only Open Leagues.
+- There are no gender restrictions in Open Leagues.

 - Most league sports will be constructed using instant scheduling.
 Instant scheduling allows teams to select their desired game day and time on a first come first serve basis.
 After the regular season, all teams that qualify for the playoffs will be placed in the tournament bracket.

-- The Greek Division is restricted to social organizations recognized by the Interfraternity Council, the Multicultural Greek Council, the National Pan-Hellenic Council, and the Panhellenic Association.
-Greek teams must have their name, or a reference to their Greek organization, in their Intramural Sports team name.
-All members of these teams must be graduate or undergraduate members of the Greek organization they are representing, or a prospective new member.
+- The Greek Division is intended for social organizations recognized by the Interfraternity Council, the Multicultural Greek Council, the National Pan-Hellenic Council, and the Panhellenic Association.
+Greek teams are encouraged to have their Greek organization, or a reference to their Greek organization, in their Intramural Sports team name.

-- All game reschedule requests must be submitted to the Intramural Sports Office via email (firstname.lastname@example.org) at least 2 business days prior to the scheduled contest.
+- All game reschedule requests must be submitted to the Intramural Sports office via the Intramural Sports Reschedule Request Form at least 2 business days prior to the scheduled game.

-- Reschedules must be agreed upon by both captains and the Intramural Sports Administrative Staff, if facility space exists.
-If arrangements have not been confirmed by the Intramural Sports Administrative Staff, the game will be played according to its original details.
+- Reschedule requests must be agreed upon by both captains and the Intramural Sports administrative staff, if facility space exists.
+If arrangements have not been confirmed by the Intramural Sports administrative staff, the game will be played according to its original details.

 - Schedules are publicized on IMLeagues.com.
 This website will contain the most up to date information.

-- Participants must register via the Intramural Sports online registration website (IMLeagues.com) or via the REC*IT app in order to participate in an event, unless otherwise noted.
+- Participants must register via the Intramural Sports online registration website, IMLeagues.com, or via the IMLeagues mobile app in order to participate in an event, unless otherwise noted.

-- For some events, the team captain and team participants must pass a mandatory Registration Quiz to initiate the registration process.
-All quiz material will be covered in the program and/or event quiz material attached to the quiz.
+- For some events, team participants must pass a mandatory Registration Quiz to initiate the registration process.
+All quiz material will be covered in the resources attached to the quiz.

 - For some events, teams are placed in the Pre-Registration Pool after team creation.
 Teams cannot leave the Pre-Registration Pool until the prescribed requirements for that event are met.
 Teams in the Pre-Registration Pool are not considered to have completed the registration process and may not be scheduled.